gphuang/gphuang.github.io/_posts/2016-10-15-notes-on-human-language-technology.md

 The NN learns the embeddings of words, where all words are represented with D-dimensional vectors

 - less data sparsity
-- OOV words have non-zero probabilites
+- OOV words have non-zero probabilities

 Document as vectors

 - distance as a bad idea
 - use angle instead of distance

+term frequency weighting

 <a name='bench'></a>